andreasschrade/andreasschrade.github.com/_posts/2017-03-28-android-threading.md

 - Unbounded linked list of messages to be processed on the consumer thread
 - Holds the list of messages to be dispatched by a Looper
 - A Looper has only one MessageQueue
-- Messages are added through Handler objects associated with the Looper
+- Messages are added via Handler objects associated with the Looper

 <u>Message:</u>